smetj/smetj.net/content/clai-true-or-false.md

 ```

 Even clearly flawed examples were stubbornly answered with `inconclusive`, while the same prompt done over the UI was consistently correct.

+!!! note "¬‿¬"
+    An initial realization was that, despite aligning various model parameters,
+    I could not achieve the same results through the API as compared to the UI.
+    I'm not entirely sure why, but prompts through the UI were significantly
+    more accurate than those done through the API.

 ## Revisiting the Approach